craigchang/slatepedia/README.md

 - **Armor** — Body, head, and leg armor with upgrade paths
 - **Food** — Cooked and raw food items
 - **Monsters** — Enemy types and drops
+- **Animals** — Creatures (land animals, birds, fish, insects) with in-game descriptions and common locations
 - **Weapons, Bows & Shields** — Combat gear with durability and stats

 The app provides list and grid views with filtering, sorting, and detail pages for each item.
-Sprite sheets power icons for weapons, armor, monsters, food, and materials.
+Sprite sheets power icons for weapons, armor, monsters, food, materials, and animals.

 ---